Continuous characterizations of inhomogeneous Besov and Triebel-Lizorkin spaces associated to non-negative self-adjoint operators: Introduction and statement of main results

 It is worth pointing out that Besov and Triebel-Lizorkin spaces associated to some particular operators were earlier studied by some authors.
-For instance, Besov and Triebel-Lizorkin spaces in the context Hermite were studied by Petrushev and Xu \cite{PX} and Bui and Duong \cite{BD0}, while these spaces in the context of Laguerre were studied by Kerkyacharian {et al.} in \cite{KPX} and by Bui and Duong in \cite{BD}.
-The spaces in \cite{BD0} and \cite{BD} were introduced via continuous Littlewood-Paley functions associated to the heat semigroup (or Poisson semigroup) and, in some restricted cases (e.g., $q =2$), their Lusin area function characterization was obtained.
+For instance, Besov and Triebel-Lizorkin spaces in the context of Hermite were studied by Petrushev and Xu \cite{PX} and Bui and Duong \cite{BD0}, while these spaces in the context of Laguerre were studied by Kerkyacharian {et al.} \cite{KPX} and Bui and Duong \cite{BD}.
+The spaces in \cite{BD0} and \cite{BD} were introduced via continuous Littlewood-Paley functions associated to the heat semigroup (or Poisson semigroup) and, in some restricted cases (e.g., $q =2$), their Lusin function characterization was obtained.

-The layout of this paper is as follows.
-In Section \ref{sec2}, we collect some notions and preliminary results which will be needed in the proofs of our main results.
+The organization of this paper is as follows.
+In Section \ref{sec2}, we give some notions and preliminary results which will be needed in the proofs of our main results.
 In Section \ref{sec3} we present off-diagonal estimates, which could be regarded as refinements of the previously known ones.
 Section \ref{sec4} and Section \ref{sec5} are devoted to the proofs of Theorem \ref{heat} and Theorem \ref{area}, respectively.